Jesup Drive-In

 It took much effort and fortitude to build the large drive-in theater, but once it was accomplished, Blue Ridge attracted people from miles around – all seeking to watch a movie on the big screen.

-It was named "Swan" because of the beautiful, peaceful birds that one of the owners admired while stationed in England before WWII.
+It was named "Swan" because of the beautiful, peaceful birds one of the owners admired while stationed in England during WWII.

 Tiger Drive-In Theater in Tiger, Georgia